 Jailbreaking/Unlocking of iPhone – RedsnOw

 There are several ways to unlock the Apple device.
 And these methods differ in the tools that we will use.

 We used two tools when unlocking iPhone device with different firmware versions: RedsnOw and QuickPwn.
 Both remove the binding to the operator on the already installed firmware.

 It is important to choose the appropriate version of RedSn0w, QuickPwn, or any other unlock program that is compatible with the version of the firmware we install.
 We use RedsnOw when working with iOS 3.x;, and QuickPwn when working with iOS 2.x;.
 Both these tools help to perform our task successfully and will be examined in this article.

 Let’s start from RedsnOw:

 Bootloader is a loader program that starts the system when turning the device on.
+Check out our another article to learn how to make a bootloader.
 It’s responsible for making everything that is needed in the right order when iPhone is loading.

 - Connect the iPhone device to the computer via the USB cable;

 - Start the Redsn0w application (we used the version 0.9.4 for the last upgrade) and click Browse.

 - In the opened window, you are proposed to choose the original version of the iOS 3.x firmware (that we downloaded before and used for the upgrade).
 The program must identify the firmware.
 Click Next.